Updated February 3, 2022

 - Follow best practices for taking good photos.

-- Use a photographer who has professional equipment and understands lighting and how to frame each room of a home.
+- Use a photographer who has the professional equipment and understands lighting and how to frame each room of a home.

 - The cost of a professional photographer is often a small price to pay for eye-catching photos that stop internet traffic and help you place a new resident in your properties!